computational-psychology/schmittwilken2024_edge-sensitivity/README.md

 - Code for empirically testing edge sensitivity in noise and the psychophyical data: [experiment](experiment).
 If you want to run the experiment, you need to install the `HRL` library.
 For this, follow the instructions [here](https://github.com/computational-psychology/hrl).

 - Code to set up and optimize all the variations of the standard spatial vision model as described in the paper: [simulations](simulations).
 To create the noise masks for the simulation, run [create_noises.py](simulations/create_noises.py).
 To optimize the single-scale model, run [optimize_single.py](simulations/optimize_single.py).
-To optimize the multi-scale model, run [optimize_multi.py](simulations/optimize_multi.py).
-Since all variable parameters are part of the normalization-step, both scripts will first run and save and model outputs to disc to save compute time.
+To optimize the multi-scale model(s), run [optimize_multi.py](simulations/optimize_multi.py).
+Since all variable parameters are part of the normalization-step, both scripts will first run and save all model outputs to disc to reduce compute time.

-- Code to create the visualizations from the manuscript and explore the empirical data and the model: [visualizations](visualizations).
-In order to re-create the visualizations, first run the simulations to produce the respective results.
+- Code to create the visualizations from the manuscript and explore the empirical data and the model(s): [visualizations](visualizations).
+In order to re-create the deviance plots and model-psychometric-curves, you first need to run the simulations to produce the respective results.
 - An old version of `python-psignifit`: [psignifit](psignifit)

 ## Authors and acknowledgment